numbworks/numbworks/FRAMEWORKFREEZE.md

 The scope of this strategy is to simplify planned updates by reducing the possible issues and by centralizing their resolution.

+Regarding frameworks and when possible, only LTS (Long Term Support) versions must be used.

 ## C# Framework Freeze - Summary

 |Tech|Version|